 Actual usage fluctuations are highly dependent on weather conditions.
 On a weather adjusted basis, the compound annual growth rate for actual usage for the ten-year period ended December 31, 2004 was 3.0% for the residential customer class and 2.5% for the combined commercial and small industrial classes.
 We cannot assure you that future usage rates will be similar to historical experience.
-In particular, we cannot assure you that total retail electric customers, the composition of total retail electric customers by customer class, usage levels or revenues for each customer class will remain at or near the levels reflected in the following table.
+In particular, we cannot assure you that total retail electric customers by customer class, usage levels or revenues for each customer class will remain at or near the levels reflected in the following table.
 See "Risk Factors-Servicing Risks" in this prospectus.